-Twelve year old Salar Ravangouy was born in Spain to Iranian parents, he started at International College Spain when he was 4 years old and is a mathematical phenomenon with his recent achievement of coming 40th in the top 100 mathematical minds of the world.
+Sixteen-year-old Salar Ravangouy was born in Spain to Iranian parents, and he started at International College Spain when he was four years old.
+He is a mathematical phenomenon with his recent achievement of coming 40th in the top 100 mathematical minds of the world.

-The annual Mental Math International Championship is a Mathematics competition for students aged between 6 and 15 years.
+The annual Mental Math International Championship is a Mathematics competition for students aged between 6 and 15.
 Students in different year groups participate in one of nine different competition categories depending on their age.
-The competition promotes interest in mental Mathematics and develops skills in number and mental calculations.
-The competition aims at discovering and celebrating talent in mental Mathematics.
+The competition promotes interest in mental mathematics and develops skills in number and mental calculations.
+The competition aims at discovering and celebrating talent in mental mathematics.

-Salar tells us how it all started, “I was interested in numbers and mathematical symbols as a small child.
-At age 2, I already learned how to add and subtract.
-At age 4, I got into multiplying.
-At age 5, I had already leared how to add, subtract, multiply and divide.
-Also at age 5, I got very interested in calendars and how they worked, and about at age 6 or 7, I could guess what day of the week any day of the year fell on.”
+Salar tells us how it all started, explaining “I was interested in numbers and mathematical symbols as a small child.
+At age two, I already learned how to add and subtract.
+At age four, I got into multiplying.
+At age five, I had already learned how to add, subtract, multiply and divide.
+Also at age five, I got very interested in calendars and how they worked, and about at age six or seven, I could guess what day of the week any day of the year fell on.”

-“Since I was a child, I loved mathematical challenges and always wanting to be ambitious, that’s why I tried the SuperTMatik Competition.
-In Grade 5 we started learning how the game worked and in Grade 6 we did class competitions where the best 2 out of the grade would try an online challenge against the rest of the world.
-I passed and a few days later, took the final challenge.”
+“Since I was a child, I have loved mathematical challenges and always wanting to be ambitious, that’s why I tried the SuperTMatik Competition.
+In Grade 5 we started learning how the game worked, and in Grade 6 we did class competitions where the best two out of the grade would try an online challenge against the rest of the world.
+I passed and, a few days later, took the final challenge.”

 “On the last day of the academic year, at the annual Award Ceremony, I was mentioned to have got 40th out of the world in the competition.
 I am really proud of what I have achieved and I still look forward to more challenges.”